The-Marcy-Lab-School/se-unit-7/lesson-9-controllers-models-router/README.md

 ## Essential Questions
 * What is the MVC Pattern?
 * How can we write modular Express code?
+* What are best practices when organizing our server-side code?

 ## Learning Assignments
 * **Documentation:** [MDN's explanation of MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC)